Updated CDC schools guidance prioritizes in-person learning, even if all Covid-19 safety measures aren't in place - KTVZ

 By Lauren Mascarenhas, CNN

+As K-12 schools will have a mix of vaccinated and unvaccinated people, the agency says it’s still necessary to layer strategies such as masking and physical distancing, and most importantly, vaccinations for everyone eligible — people age 12 and older.

+Students, teachers and staff who are fully vaccinated do not need to wear masks at school.
+For those who aren’t vaccinated or aren’t eligible, consistent, correct masking remains an important safety measure, the agency said.

-Schools that are ready to transition away from pandemic precautions as community transmission reaches low levels should do so gradually, the agency said in a draft of the updated guidance obtained by CNN.
+The CDC says its guidance does not replace local guidance and policies.
+Schools that are ready to transition away from pandemic precautions should do so gradually, the agency said, as community transmission reaches low levels.

 “If localities decide to remove prevention strategies in schools based on local conditions, they should remove them one at a time and monitor closely (with adequate testing) for any increases in COVID-19 cases before removing the next prevention strategy,” the guidance says, adding that schools need to be transparent with families, staff and the community as they do so.